Environmental engineering science: Fields of work

 The multidisciplinary approach in Environmental Engineering Science gives the student expertise in technical fields related to their own personal interest.
 While some graduates choose to use this major to go to graduate school, students who choose to work often go into the fields of civil and environmental engineering, biotechnology, and research.
-However, the less technical math, programming and writing background gives the students opportunities to pursue IT work and technical writing.
+With an extensive background in sustainability, it is also common to go into the workforce as a Sustainability Manager, or Analysis.
+And because there is a lesser background in technical math, programming and writing background gives the students opportunities to pursue IT work and technical writing.